ADAS SAFETY FEATURES

 ACC (Adaptive Cruise Control) is like cruise control, when setting the speed at the maximum limit, the radar sensor locks on to the speed of the car in front of you.
 The radar system takes control of your vehicle speed to keep your distance a few seconds away from the vehicle in front of you, allowing enough space in between to prevent sudden impact collision.
 Also, it reduces the need to brake or speed up when driving.

 AHL (Adaptive Head Lighting) this great feature increases visibility at night driving conditions and when entering a low-light zone.
-This feature increases headlights brightness to improve visibility, especially when driving uphill or around a curve at night-time.
+This feature increases the headlight's brightness to improve visibility, especially when driving uphill or around a curve at nighttime.

-TSR (Traffic Sign Recognition) this feature scans the road ahead for traffic signs then relays the images to the ECU ( Electronic Control Unit) in the vehicle to prepare and layout course of actions such as adjusting to the assigned speed limit, slowing down for unexpected crossing animals, upcoming sharp corners, merging traffic and other various signs.
+TSR (Traffic Sign Recognition) this feature scans the road ahead for traffic signs and then relays the images to the ECU ( Electronic Control Unit) in the vehicle to prepare and lay out a course of action such as adjusting to the assigned speed limit, slowing down for unexpected crossing animals, upcoming sharp corners, merging traffic and other various signs.

 PD (Pedestrian Detection) this feature is specifically designed to detect human movement on the actual road you are driving.
 It alerts the drivers when human movement is present and brakes automatically when the driver cannot respond in a timely manner.